New COVID-19 cases in Whitman, Latah counties

-A new COVID-19 case was confirmed Wednesday in Whitman County and Latah County.
+New COVID-19 cases were confirmed Wednesday in Whitman County and Latah County.

 Whitman County Public Health confirmed a woman between ages 60-79 tested positive.
 She is stable and isolating at home.
 There have been 54 confirmed COVID-19 cases in Whitman County this year and 46 of those patients have recovered.